jefdaj/ortholang-notebooks/README.md

 Alternatively, fork this one and edit/delete my notebooks.

-Note: `shell.nix` includes code for running R and Python notebooks too, but I have them commented out near the bottom to speed up the default build.
+Note: `shell.nix` includes code for R and Python notebooks too, but I have them commented out to speed up the default build.

 Happy sciencing!